Our Board of Trustees:

 Julia Bailey, Administrator

 Julia joined Home-Start Cambridgeshire in April 2012.
-She is responsible for a wide range of administrative duties and enjoys the variety of work that Home-Start brings, dealing with families, volunteers, staff and trustees.
+She is responsible for a wide range of administrative duties and enjoys the variety of work that Home-Start brings; dealing with families, volunteers, staff and trustees.
 Prior to joining Home-Start she worked for 10 years for Cambridge Assessment, working within the Customer Services Department of the Cambridge International Examinations Board.
-In her spare time she enjoys swimming, attends a dance exercise class and is kept busy looking after her three school aged children.
+In her spare time she enjoys swimming, attends a dance exercise class and is kept busy looking after her three children.

 Marney Connor, Co-ordinator